University of Nueva Caceres: Community extension

 The University of Nueva Caceres – Institutionalized Community Extension Services (UNC – ICES) is the central office and coordinating center of the university for its Extension Service Program.
-It serves as the institutional coordinating arm of various departments, colleges and student organizations’ community services.
-The office initiates and co-implements projects and programs and identify departments who will be the lead implementer based on their line of interest and expertise.
-It assists, advises, monitors and evaluates the Extension Program of the university or specific department as it ties up with offices like the Research Center, DSA, VPSEA, Deans and Principals, and the Local Government Units (LGUs), Government Line Agencies, NGOs and POs.
+It serves as the institutional coordinating arm of various departments, colleges, and student organizations' community services.
+The office initiates and co-implements projects and programs and identifies departments which will be the lead implementer based on their line of interest and expertise.
+It assists, advises, monitors and evaluates the Extension Program of the university or specific department as it ties with offices like the Research Center, DSA, VPSEA, Deans and Principals, and the Local Government Units (LGUs), Government Line Agencies, NGOs, and POs.